Russia-Ukraine: What to know as world awaits next moves

 The European Union finalized a similar package, which also targets legislators in the lower house of Russia’s parliament and makes it tougher for Moscow to get on EU financial and capital markets.

-U.S. actions announced Tuesday target civilian leaders in Russia’s leadership hierarchy as well as two Russian banks, considered especially close to the Kremlin and Russia’s military, with more than $80 billion in assets.
+U.S. actions announced Tuesday target high-ranking Russian officials and two Russian banks considered especially close to the Kremlin and Russia’s military, with more than $80 billion in assets.

 WHO IS BACKING RUSSIA IN THE CRISIS?

 Russia is not facing the rest of the world on its own.
-China is leaning toward Russia and accused the U.S. of poking up the Ukraine crisis.
+China is leaning toward Russia and accused the U.S. of stoking the Ukraine crisis.

 Chinese Foreign Ministry spokesperson Hua Chunying said Washington “keeps sending weapons to Ukraine, creating fear and panic and even playing up the threat of war.”

-She said China has been calling on all parties to respect and pay attention to each other’s legitimate security concerns.
+She said China has been calling on all parties to respect one another’s legitimate security concerns.

 Earlier Moscow and Beijing issued a joint statement backing Russia’s objections to NATO accepting Ukraine and other former Soviet republics as members and buttressing China’s claim to the self-governing island of Taiwan.

 Turkey, which is part of NATO but also has strong bonds with Russia and Ukraine, sought to keep all sides close.
-Turkish President Recep Tayyip Erdogan spoke by phone with Putin and said that for the tensions to “become more complex and lead to a military conflict” would benefit no one.
+Turkish President Recep Tayyip Erdogan spoke by phone with Putin and said a military conflict would benefit no one.

-A statement from the Turkish president’s office said Erdogan told Putin that Turkey does not sanction actions that undermine Ukraine’s sovereignty and territorial integrity, and described Ankara’s position as “a principled stance.”
+A statement from the Turkish president’s office said Erdogan told Putin that Turkey does not approve of actions that undermine Ukraine’s sovereignty and territorial integrity, and described Ankara’s position as “a principled stance.”

 Follow AP’s coverage at https://apnews.com/hub/russia-ukraine